Radio information and setup for ultralight pilots

 A. Radio information

 Why bother having a 2-way radio, getting the proper license, and learning how to use it?
-"Hey, I know how to turn on the radio in my car!"
-You're on your way to being a genius and that's really good, but it is not so easy.
+"Hey, I have a walkie-talkie!"
+You're on your way but it is not so easy, especially when your life can depend on it.

 1. The Sena for HG & PPG/PG - a safe alternative to the 2-way radio